0xProject/0x-protocol-specification/staking/staking-specification.md

 ## 4 Epochs & Scheduling

-All processes in the system are segmented into nonoverlapping time intervals, called epochs.
+All processes in the system are segmented into contiguous time intervals, called epochs.
 Epochs have a fixed minimum period (10 days at time of writing), which is configurable via [MixinParams](https://github.com/0xProject/0x-monorepo/blob/3.0/contracts/staking/contracts/src/sys/MixinParams.sol).
-Epochs serve as the basis for all other timeframes within the system, which provides a more stable and consistent scheduling metric than timestamps.
+Epochs serve as the basis for all other timeframes within the system, which provides a more stable and consistent scheduling metric than blocks or block timestamps.

 <p align="center"><img src="./assets/Epochs.png" width="700" /></p>